Westwood has career-low at Bay Hill and takes 1-shot lead

-Now he goes up against U.S. Open champion Bryson DeChambeau, whose 68 included a birdie on the par-5 sixth hole in which he cut off so much of the water he had only 70 yards for his second shot on the 531-yard hole.
+Westwood, who turns 48 next month, won against the strongest field of regular European Tour events last year in Abu Dhabi and he ended the year as No. 1 in Europe for the third time by winning the Race to Dubai.

+He grabbed the lead by holing a 30-foot eagle putt on the 16th hole (DeChambeau made birdie) and a 30-foot birdie putt on the closing hole (DeChambeau made par) to reach 11-under 205.

-Corey Conners of Canada, who started with a one-shot lead, could only manage a 71 on a cool, breezy day at Bay Hill with only a few drops of rain.
-He also was one shot behind.
+Conners, who started the third round with a one-shot lead, could only manage a 71 on a cool, breezy day at Bay Hill with only a few drops of rain.

-“It’s nice to still be playing in these tournaments,” Westwood said.
-“You’ve got to be top 50 in the world and if you would have said to me 20 years ago will you still be top 50 in the world at 48 I might have been slightly skeptical.
-And it just shows that I’m still capable of playing well in these tournaments with all the good young players around me and obviously contending, because that’s what I’m doing this week.”

 Sunday was shaping up as another thriller at Bay Hill.

-He was two shots behind, along with former PGA champion Keegan Bradley, who had the low score of the week at 64.
+He was two shots behind, tied with Bradley.
+This is the fourth straight tournament Spieth has gone into the final round within five shots of the lead — twice he was leading or tied — as he tries to end more than three years without winning.

-Spieth didn’t have the only ace.
-Jazz Janewattananond made on on the 14th hole that thrust him into the ix with a 69, leaving him four shots behind in a group that included Rory McIlroy, who bogeyed the last for a 72.
+Janewattananond’s ace carried him to a 69, leaving him four shots behind in a group that included Rory McIlroy, who bogeyed the last hole for a 72.
 Despite such a pedestrian round, McIlroy was very much in contention.

-They will be chasing Westwood, who first played the Arnold Palmer Invitational in 1998.
-He was at 11-under 205.
+“I’m not too far away, so if I can get off to a decent start, be maybe a couple under through 5, I feel like I’ll have a decent chance,” McIlroy said.

-Westwood posted his lowest score ever at Bay Hill and made only six pars.
+Westwood had only six pars.
 He had eight birdies and the eagle on the 16th hole, along with a pair of three-putt bogeys.

-Westwood has five victories since turning 40, including last year in Abu Dhabi, among the strongest fields on the European Tour.
-He rallied to win the Race to Dubai late last year, his third time finishing the year as Europe’s No. 1.

 “I haven’t lost any of my length and I haven’t lost any of my enthusiasm to go and work and work in the gym,” Westwood said.
 “My nerves are still intact, I still get into contention and enjoy it rather than kind of back off.”